Shopify Plus Integration

 SHOPIFY_SECRET = 'your-shopify-secret';

-Your webhook is ready to go!
+Your webhook is ready to use.

-Nonprofit ID
+Nonprofit ID in the theme

 <script>